ShamariFeaster/chrome-extension-hn-filter/README.md

 There are plenty of places to finger-argue on the net, so I made this extension that allows you to create a list of keywords.
 Links with those keywords in the title are removed before you see them.
-You can also use this to filter out stories about a language youaren't interest in like "C++" for example.
+You can also use this to filter out stories about a language you aren't interested in like "C++", for example.

 Instructions: